Neural network embeddings recover value dimensions from psychometric survey items on par with human data: Results

-Next, we want to assess quantitatively the correspondence of the embeddings MDS configuration to the empirical configuration of \citet{schwartzMeasuringRefinedTheory2022}\footnote{We compute the human MDS configuration from the pooled correlation matrix over all 49 countries shared by the authors as Table S10 of SI.} derived from human rater judgments.
+Next, we want to compare the embeddings MDS configuration to the empirical configuration of \citet{schwartzMeasuringRefinedTheory2022}\footnote{We compute the human MDS configuration from the pooled correlation matrix over all 49 countries shared by the authors as Table S10 of SI.} derived from human rater judgments.
 As MDS configurations are not unique, arbitrary matrix transformations such as translation, rotation and reflection are admissible because these operations do not change pairwise distances.
 We use Procrustes matrix transformation\footnote{\textbf{procrustes} from the R package \href{https://cran.r-project.org/web/packages/vegan/index.html}{vegan}} with the human configuration as target and the embeddings configuration as testee.
 This way, we transform the embeddings configuration to achieve maximum similarity with the human rater judgments configuration.
+To quantitatively assess the similarity of the two MDS configurations after Procrustes transformation of the embeddings MDS configuration matrix, we compute cosine similarities of the vectors of the two first dimensions (X coordinates in the configuration plot) as well as the two second dimensions (Y coordinates).
+These congruence coefficients are $0.88$ for the first and $0.82$ for the second dimension.
+To further assess similarities and differences between individual dimensions, Figure \ref{fig:comparisonmds} allows for visual assessment of the two configurations.